zonak/grunt-ftp-deploy/README.md

 This is why a _grunt_ task like this would be very useful.

 For simplicity purposes this task avoids deleting any files and it is not trying to do any size or time stamp comparison.
-It simply transfers all the files (and folder structure) from your dev location to a location on your server.
+It simply transfers all the files (and folder structure) from your dev / build location to a location on your server.

 ## Usage